 It's therefore worth celebrating the singers who made engrossing, gorgeous worlds out of just their own formal wear and the barest of supports.
-These were my favorites among the recitals I took in this year.

-JENNIFER JOHNSON CANO Another mezzosoprano made an exciting New York recital debut in May at Merkin Concert Hall, accompanied by her husband, the pianist Christopher Cano.
+These were my favorites among the recitals I took in this year. soprano made an exciting New York recital debut in May at Merkin Concert Hall, accompanied by her husband, the pianist Christopher Cano.
 She radiated honesty and emotion in songs by Porpora, Mahler, Ravel and - fabulously - Dominick Argento (his cycle "From the Diary of Virginia Woolf").